 The Acropolis Museum is undoubtedly one of the most famous landmarks in Athens, Greece.
 It is an archaeological museum that opened in 2009, and it is located in the centre of the city.

 The museum that stands today was built to replace the first museum erected in 1874 on the Hill of the Acropolis.
 The reason being that more artefacts were discovered after more excavations took place at the Acropolis.
 The old museum could not hold the new-found artefacts for exhibitions, so a new one had to be built.

 The museum has many intriguing parts for visitors to explore.
 One is the Gallery of the Slopes, a transparent floor that reveals the results of the excavations below.
 It also showcases artefacts that were found during the excavations.

 Another interesting piece at the museum is the Parthenon Procession (The Frieze).
 It is on display on the third floor and contains pieces from the Parthenon, also located at the Acropolis.

-Do you want to join a tour to explore the Acropolis Museum?
+Do you want an excursion that visits the Acropolis Museum?